 HATCHO miso (八丁味噌) is representative “soybean miso”.
 “Soybean miso” means using soybean koji instead of rice koji or barley koji in the cooking process.

 Basically soy bean miso is made from only soybean, salt, and water.

-(Please check out my past post “BARLEY miso soup recipe” to know how is miso made up of).
+(Please check out my past post “Miso Taste Test” to know how is miso made up of).

-For more information, Aichi prefecture is the main production area for HATCHO miso, and there are many delicious local foods with HATCHO miso.
+For more information, Aichi prefecture is the main production area for soybean miso, and there are many delicious local foods with it.

 Miso-nikomi Udon (udon cooked in a broth containing miso paste) and Miso Katsu (Japanese pork cutlet with miso sauce) are especially popular as Aichi’s local foods.

 I would like to introduce 5 recipes that you can enjoy Hatcho miso at your home.
 (Please check next page for 5 recipes…)